 - Positoining SRS Resource Set ID: This field indicates the SP Positioning SRS Resource Set identified by SRS-PosResourceSetId as specified in TS 38.331 [5], which is to be activated or deactivated.
 The length of the field is 4 bits;

 - Spatial Relation for Resource IDi: The field Spatial Relation for Resource IDi is only present if MAC CE is used for activation, i.e. the A/D field is set to 1.
 M is the total number of Positioning SRS resource(s) configured under the SP Positioning SRS resource set indicated by the field Positioning SRS Resource Set ID.
 There are 4 types of Spatial Relation for Resource IDi, which is indicated by the F (F0 and F1) field within.
-The fields within Spatial Relation for Resource IDi are shown in Figures 6.1.3.36-2 to 6.1.3.36-5 for the 4 types of Spatial Relations for Resource IDi;- R: Reserved bit, set to 0.
+The fields within Spatial Relation for Resource IDi are shown in Figures 6.1.3.36-2 to 6.1.3.36-5 for the 4 types of Spatial Relations for Resource IDi;

+- S: This field indicates whether the fields Spatial Relation for Resource IDi for the positioning SRS resource i within the positioning SRS resource set are present.
+If the field is set to 1, the fields Spatial Relation for Resource IDi are present; otherwise, they are absent;

+- R: Reserved bit, set to 0.

 Figure 6.1.3.36-1: SP Positioning SRS Activation/Deactivation MAC CE